rajmohanreddy774/boAt-lifestyle/README.md

 Our group Members

-Neeraj khajuriya
+Neeraj khajuriya,
-Deepak Shankar Dubey
+Deepak Shankar Dubey,
-Raj Mohan M
+Raj Mohan M,
 Aman bind

 We were assigned to work on cloning the website called https://www.boat-lifestyle.com/

 #Project Outcome